Khaliq12345/Jumia-Product-Scraping/README.md

-# Scraping Toy Cars with python.
+# Scraping Jumia Products with python.
 The goal of this project is to extract cars information from the wellydiecast to create a clean dataset which can be use for Data Analysis in the future.
 This project is for Experienced scraper, who can contribute to improve the code in the project.